vicky1999/Note_Editor/README.md

 # Note Editor
-A simple Text Editor Application created using c++ and QT5
+A simple Text Editor Application developed using c++ and QT5